 Unfortunately, if you don’t know this password, the only way to disable the password and reenable the App Store, Safari, iTunes, or Camera is to restore your iPhone back to factory settings using iTunes.
 Skip down to the next section if you have to restore your iPhone, iPad, or iPod.

 Now that we’re looking at the Restrictions menu, tap Disable Restrictions at the top to fix the problem once and for all.
 As you gaze through the options, you might notice you accidentally had some functionality turned off.

-If you thought you deleted the App Store, you probably just had ‘Installing Apps’ turned off.
+If you thought you deleted the App Store on an iPhone running iOS 11 or earlier, you probably just had ‘Installing Apps’ turned off.
 Now that you’re a big boy or girl, you can handle the responsibility of choosing which apps you want to download or what you want to use the camera to take pictures of!
 I think it’s time to leave the nest.

 If You Have To Restore Your iPhone, iPad, or iPod

 If you can’t remember your Restrictions passcode for the life of you, here are some suggestions to make the restore process go nice and smooth:

 - Back up your iPhone, iPad, or iPod to iCloud or iTunes before you restore your phone.
 That way, just in case something goes wonky, you’re 100% safe and sound.
 To learn more about how to back up your iPhone to iCloud, check out our video backing up your iPhone to iCloud with iOS 11.